swallsy/TIY-Etsy-Final/README.md

 This project is to build out the functionality of the Etsy categories page.

 Team:
-Lorien Olive
+Lorien Olive,
-Jason Grigg
+Jason Grigg,
-Michael Prechter
+Michael Prechter,
 Robert(Bob) Hutchins

 Team Lead: